 If you’re interested in self-guided auto detailing, they also have training videos available to purchase on their website here.

 Rightlook offers several online training courses spanning a variety of topics.
-In addition to a course that focuses on teaching technique, they also offer a couple different online courses on pricing your services as well as business and marketing you can explore here.
+In addition to a course that focuses on teaching technique, they also offer a couple of different online courses on pricing your services as well as business and marketing you can explore here.

 Rightlook also offers live instruction online which is pretty unique compared to some of the other options I have seen.
 These courses can be quite expensive, but they do offer a certificate program with many of these.